17 N. State Street, Suite 900

 A PILI Intern & Fellow will have an opportunity to work in all three service areas.
 As valued members of the team, the PILI Intern & Fellow are well integrated into day-to-day program operations and participate in agency staff, team and committee meetings.

-This agency is approved to host Law Student Interns during the summer of 2017.
-They are also approved to host Graduate Fellows.
+This agency is approved to host Law Student Interns in each program area during the summer.
+This agency is also approved to host Graduate Fellows.